 One way to prevent desk lock is to maintain your practice of scheduled meetings or daily huddles, using the boards to stay connected between those meetings and ensure that everyone arrives at the meeting fully updated so that you can better spend your time strategizing.
 Digital Kanban boards don't need to replace your in-person interactions, but they can make them more efficient.

 Small Display Size

 If you do get the team together in person, gathering around a laptop can be a bit of a problem.
 People like paper Kanban boards because they are large and easily seen during a huddle meeting.
 This difficulty is easy to overcome, though, by installing large monitors in the place where your paper boards used to hang.
 They'll update in real-time, and you'll have the same "water cooler effect," with easy access for people walking by and huddling.
 If security is a concern, you can simply turn them off when visitors are in the office.

 No Forced Prioritization

-So yes, there are some things that physical Kanban boards have going for them, but digital boards have far and away more benefits regarding adoption, effectiveness, and reporting.
+So yes, there are some things that physical Kanban boards have going for them, but digital boards have far more benefits regarding adoption, effectiveness, and reporting.
 Our clients who make the switch are always glad they did.